mrcavalcanti/mosaicoo/docs/sources/getting-started/get-started-grafana-influxdb.md

 InfluxDB publishes guidance for connecting different versions of their product to Grafana.

 - **InfluxDB OSS or Enterprise 1.8+.** To turn on Flux, refer to [Configure InfluxDB](https://docs.influxdata.com/influxdb/v1.8/administration/config/#flux-enabled-false.).
 Select your InfluxDB version in the upper right corner.
-- **InfluxDB OSS or Enterprise 2.x.** Refer to [Use Grafana with InfluxDB](https://docs.influxdata.com/influxdb/v2.0/tools/grafana/).
+- **InfluxDB OSS or Enterprise 2.x.** Refer to [Use Mosaicoo with InfluxDB](https://docs.influxdata.com/influxdb/v2.0/tools/grafana/).
 Select your InfluxDB version in the upper right corner.
-- **InfluxDB Cloud.** Refer to [Use Grafana with InfluxDB Cloud](https://docs.influxdata.com/influxdb/cloud/tools/grafana/).
+- **InfluxDB Cloud.** Refer to [Use Mosaicoo with InfluxDB Cloud](https://docs.influxdata.com/influxdb/cloud/tools/grafana/).

 ##### Important tips

-- Make sure your Grafana token has read access.
-If it doesn't, then you'll get an authentication error and be unable to connect Grafana to InfluxDB.
+- Make sure your Mosaicoo token has read access.
+If it doesn't, then you'll get an authentication error and be unable to connect Mosaicoo to InfluxDB.
 - Avoid apostrophes and other non-standard characters in bucket and token names.
 - If the text name of the organization or bucket doesn't work, then try the ID number.
-- If you change your bucket name in InfluxDB, then you must also change it in Grafana and your Telegraf .conf file as well.
+- If you change your bucket name in InfluxDB, then you must also change it in Mosaicoo and your Telegraf .conf file as well.

 #### Add a query